ArrrHub/Median/README.md

 while popping is O(2*log(N))

 ##BHFinderBehaviour
-Same as, STLPrioQFinderBehaviour, except it's based on the implementation of STLPrioQFinderBehaviour
+Same as, STLPrioQFinderBehaviour, except it's based on the implementation of my own Priority Queue.

 ##FastMedianFinderBehaviour
 Based on the implementation of 2 black red trees (self balancing).
 The complexity of finding the